ICC Incoterms 2010

-When shipping on FOB terms the seller is responsible for all origin charges including loading onto the named vessel.
+When shipping on FOB terms the seller is responsible for all origin charges.
+This includes loading onto the named vessel.
 The risks and costs are then transferred to the buyer.
 The buyer is then responsible for the freight, any insurance required and all charges to final destination.

 CPT (Carraige Paid To)

 When shipping on CPT terms the seller is responsible for making the goods available at a named place of destination.
-With these terms the buyer is responsible for any additional transportation, duties and taxes and any insurance required during transit.
+With these terms the buyer is responsible for any additional transportation, duties and taxes.
+The buyer is also responsible for any insurance required during transit.